Residence Life - FAQs

 Are animals allowed in the residence halls?

 NO pets, except for fish.
-Note: Pets besides fish are NOT allowed on any FSA property at any time, unless the pet has special permission from the Director of Campus Life or the Vice President of Student Affairs.
+Note: Pets besides fish are NOT allowed on any FSA property at any time, unless the pet has special permission from the Director of Campus Life or the Dean of Student Affairs.

 What happens when a Residence Hall rule or policy is violated?